 Easy//Healthy//Potato Love//After School Snack//Kid Friendly//Party Pleasing Recipe.

-Did you know that there are many good reasons to add potatoes into our diet??
-They are incredible source of energy, packed with vitamins and minerals and the best part is it is available easily all over the world.
+Did you know that there are many good reasons to add potatoes to our diet??
+They are the incredible source of energy, packed with vitamins and minerals and the best part is it is available easily all over the world.

 - Boiled potatoes: 2